iamdtang/skaterdav85.github.io/_posts/2017-08-27-iterables-and-iterators-in-javascript.md

 }
 ```

 Here we've defined our `Symbol.iterator` method which returns an iterator (an object with a `next` method).
 When `next` gets invoked, it needs to return an object containing a property called `done`, holding a boolean of whether the iterator has gone through the entire sequence of values, and a property called `value` containing the value in the sequence.
-Behind the scenes, the `for...of` loop will keep calling `next` on the iterator until it is done.
+Behind the scenes, the `for...of` loop will keep calling `next` on the iterator until `done` is true.
 It is up to you to control when that happens and what the values are.
 Note that the `value` property doesn't need to be specified when `done` is `true`.

 The `for...of` loop isn't the only way to consume an iterable.
 You can also use the spread operator to create an array from a sequence of values.
 For example, the following will spread out the values in the `UserCollection` into an array.